 Colorado is among the top states for women legislators today.
 This year, 39 percent of Colorado’s legislature is made up of women, with 28 in the the House and 11 in the Senate.
 That dropped from the last two years.
 Then, 42 percent of legislators were women.

-The three women were elected to the Colorado Statehouse in 1895.
-But Holly, a Republican, was by far the most active in the suffrage movement.
-The, native New Yorker moved to Vineland, just outside of Pueblo, five years prior.
+Holly, a registered Republican, was by far the most active of the three in the suffrage movement.
+The native New Yorker moved to Vineland, just outside of Pueblo, five years prior.
 While on the East Coast, Holly and her husband Charles Frederick Holly studied law — both ended up in Colorado government roles.
 Charles was a Justice of the Colorado Territory Supreme Court in 1865.

-Holly’s relocation to Southern Colorado with her husband didn’t mean she would sit back and watch.
-Holly, an attorney, quickly jumped into a Vineland school board position.
+It wasn’t long after Holly’s relocation to Southern Colorado with her husband that she jumped into the world of Colorado politics.
+Holly, an attorney, first took on a Vineland school board position.

-It’s also said that in 1895, the year the three were elected to the legislature, Colorado women made up 52 percent of the overall state vote.
+In 1895, the year the three were elected to the legislature, Colorado women reportedly made up 52 percent of the overall state vote.

-When Holly became a legislator there was still work to be done — even though Colorado at the time seemed to embrace female political leaders more than other states.
-Afterall, it was an all-male electorate in the legislature that ultimately granted a woman’s seat in the statehouse.
+When Holly became a legislator there was still work to be done for women’s rights — even though Colorado at the time seemed to embrace female political leaders more than other states.
+Afterall, it was an all-male electorate in the legislature that ultimately granted a woman’s seat in the Statehouse.

 Holly was the first of her two other female state lawmakers to introduce a bill into the legislature — and as she found passion in fighting for other women, her bill did too.